cbezault/STL-Wiki/Files-To-Edit-When-Adding-or-Removing-Files.md

 **stl/inc/__msvc_all_public_headers.hpp**

-When adding public headers, so that customers who are using this header as a way to test all the standard library headers are actually testing all the standard library headers.
+When adding *public headers*, so that customers who are using this header as a way to test all the standard library headers are actually testing all the standard library headers.

 ## Edits in the MSVC team's internal repository